lsaffre/blog/docs/about/cv.rst

   engaged in the local lutheran `church community
   <http://www.eelk.ee/vigala/>`_.
 My faith has been influenced by the
   spirituality of the `Taizé <http://taize.fr/>`_ community.

+- I haven't watched television (other than occasionally) since about 1990.

 - I am not actively engaged in any political direction, but people tend to classify me as green.
 I believe that finding ways for global